 Yes, image persistence on LCD screens can be corrected in most cases and is easily prevented.
 Prevention of image persistence can be done through some of the following methods:

-- Set the screen to turn off after a few minutes of screen idle time under the Power functions in Windows.
+- Set the screen to turn off after a few minutes of screen idle time under the display and screen preferences in the operating system.
 Turning the monitor display off will prevent an image from being displayed on the screen for extended periods of time.
 Of course, this could be annoying to some people as the screen may go off more than they wish.
+Even setting it to do this when idle for fifteen to thirty minutes can make a huge difference.

 - Use a screen saver that either rotates, has moving graphic images or is blank.
 This also prevents an image for being displayed in screen for too long.